07raghavan/potholes.live/README.md

 # potholes.live

 potholes.live is a real-time pothole detection and mapping platform built for speed, privacy, and impact.
-It uses on-device AI, geospatial technology, and a modern web stack to help users report and visualize road hazards.
+It uses Yolo based custom trained ML model (edge inferenence), and a modern web stack to help users report and visualize road hazards.

 ## Features